Monastery of San Martiño Pinario: Cloisters

 The Cloister of the Portería or Processions, the largest, began to be erected around 1633 on the side closest to the church.
 Although the project is attributed to Bartolomé Fernández Lechuga, they worked on it Peña del Toro or Miguel de Romay, also author of the bell tower.
 It has two floors united by double columns of giant Tuscan order that start of plinth.
 The first floor has semicircular arches and the second, by Friar Tomás Alonso, balconies flanked by double Doric columns.
 The whole is topped by a cornice with pinnacles.

-Unfortunately, the cloisters are not part of the visitable route, although as the headquarters of the Social Work School, it may be possible to visit during the academic period.
+The cloisters are not part of the visitable route, although as the headquarters of the Social Work School, it may be possible to visit during the academic period.

 Interior

 Main nave view from the entrance of the church.

 The interior is conformed with a Latin cross plan with a rectangular headboard flanked by rectangular spaces that could have been designed as sacristies, single nave covered with barrel vault of false casetas that mask the nerves and three lateral chapels on each side communicated to each other by means of Arches of half point and with equal cover that the nave.